AI-enabled robotics for productivity in high-wage economies

 Trend study exploring Next-Gen Robotics in industrial production

-The key question is no longer if these technologies will be adopted, but how quickly and effectively companies can benefit from them.
+The crucial question is not whether these technologies are coming, but how quickly and effectively you can benefit from them.

 Why participate?